fogus/spiel/taschenspiele/machipongo/README.markdown

 The goal of *Machipongo* is to achieve one of the following wining conditions:

- 1. You get a symmetric arrangement of pyramids in your home row, where each cell has at least one pyramid occupying it
+ 1. You get a symmetric arrangement of coins in your home row, where each cell has at least one coin occupying it
- 2. Your opponent's row contains all of the pyramids, in any arrangement and in any or all cells
+ 2. Your opponent's row contains all of the coins, in any arrangement and in any or all cells

 Turns